MicrosoftDocs/architecture-center/docs/example-scenario/data/geospatial-data-processing-analytics-azure-content.md

-# GIS Data Processing and Serving
 Many possibilities exist for working with *geospatial data*, or information that includes a geographic component.
 For instance, geographic information system (GIS) software and standards are widely available.
 These technologies can store, process, and provide access to geospatial data.
-But it's often hard to configure and maintain such systems.
+But it's often hard to configure and maintain systems that work with geospatial data.
 And you need expert knowledge to integrate those systems with other systems.

 This solution outlines a manageable way to make geospatial data available for analytics.
 It meets these goals: